-Recently a Public School District Facilities Director contacted Desert Aire to ask for suggestions on how to save energy while the school’s pool was temporally closed due to the Coronavirus pandemic.
+In 2020 a Public School District Facilities Director contacted Desert Aire to ask for suggestions on how to save energy while the school’s indoor swimming pool was temporally closed due to the Coronavirus pandemic.
 The director didn’t want to disturb a pool that was in an ideal state and felt that draining the pool wasn’t feasible due to the cost and time it will take to refill it, and to get the water chemistry back to safe levels.

 To answer this facility director’s question, let’s take a closer look at what it takes to condition a typical indoor pool room and why.

-Every indoor pool room needs to maintain the room’s temperature and humidity set-points to provide a comfortable and safe climate for the swimmers while preventing mold and mildew from forming.
+Every indoor swimming pool room needs to maintain the room’s temperature and humidity setpoints to provide a comfortable and safe climate for the swimmers while preventing mold and mildew from forming.
 Mold and mildew not only poses a significant risk to the swimmers health, it can also do significant damage to the building’s structure if left unchecked.
-ASHRAE recommends keeping the room’s RH at or below 60% in order to prevent mold and mildew growth.
+ASHRAE recommends keeping the room’s relative humidity (RH) at or below 60% in order to prevent mold and mildew growth.
 ASHRAE also recommends bringing in outside air during the occupied hours to maintain good indoor air quality.

-Keeping the above in mind, we recommend taking the following steps to lower energy consumption while your facility’s pool is closed.
+Keeping the above in mind, we recommend taking the following steps to lower energy consumption while your facility’s indoor swimming pool is closed.

 - Close the Outside Air (OA) damper to change ventilation air flow to zero with just enough exhaust to maintain the desired negative pressure.
 Per the above; ASHRAE requires ventilation air during occupied hours only.
 By shutting the OA damper, you will save energy by not having to condition the outside air prior to introducing it into the pool room.

-For more information about programing your dehumidification unit(s) to achieve your desired temporary temperature and RH, contact Desert Aire at www.desert-aire.com/contact You can also go to www.desert-aire.com/find-a-techtechnician in your area, or submit a service request at www.desert-aire.com/dehumidifier-service/repair.
+For more information about programing your dehumidification unit(s) to achieve your desired temporary temperature and RH, contact Desert Aire.
+You can also find a technician in your area, or submit a service request.